 In 2004, Mr. Castillo was elected to the Pembroke Pines City Commission becoming the first Hispanic American elected to serve on the City Commission in 30 years.
 He has four times served as Vice Mayor of his home city.

 Castillo has served as a member of the Broward County Charter Review Commission, is a former Chair and current member of the Broward County Planning Council, the Broward MPO, and the Broward County Tourist Development Council.
 Other board experience includes board member emeritus Hispanic Unity of Florida, Broward County Juvenile Justice Board, Broward County Health Facilities Authority, Family Central, and Women in Distress boards of directors.

 Mr. Castillo has received numerous awards for his work in the field of health and human services, housing and community development, economic development and government finance.
 He was named Municipal Leader of the Year by the Broward County Council of Professional Firefighters, Humanitarian of the Year by the City of Hope Foundation, Humanitarian of the Year Broward Cystic Fibrosis Association, Elected Official of the Year by the Broward Coalition for the Homeless, and is a recipient of the Stephen R. Booher Memorial Award.

 In November of 2013, Sheriff Scott Israel named Mr. Castillo to his executive team.
-He is currently Director of Research and Strategic Planning at BSO, responsible for working with stakeholders to define the agency's mission, vision, and long-term goals.
+As Director of Research and Strategic Planning at BSO, he was responsible for working with stakeholders to define the agency's mission, vision, and long-term goals.
 A key responsibility of the department is to collect and analyze data that enhances BSO’s core public safety missions and maximizes funding opportunities for the agency.
 Castillo and his wife, Lisa Yagid Castillo, are parents to two adult daughters, one a registered nurse and the other a college student.
 Castillo is an avid reader, writer and when possible he plays golf.
 He maintains a very active Facebook Page devoted to public affairs and civic engagement.
 He is a self-proclaimed moderate who believes that "government works for us, not the other way around."